ManukumarNM/Javascript_Calculator/README.md

-# simple_calculator
+# Title - Javascript_Calculator
-#Simple Calculator - Basic operation like addition, subtraction, multiplication, division can be done using this application.
+#Simple javascript Calculator - Basic operation like addition, subtraction, multiplication, division can be done using this application.

 # Built with
-01. Technologies used JavaScript,Python-Django, HTML, CSS.
+JavaScript
+Python-Django
+HTML
+CSS
 02. Modulus and Exponential is under development.

 # How to run project